xuzhg/Document/_posts/2015-04-17-02-03-model-builder-nonconvention.md

 category: "2.
 Defining the model"
 ---

-To build an Edm Model using non-convention model builder is to create an `IEdmModel` object by directly call fluent APIs of `ODataModelBuilder`.
+To build an Edm model using non-convention model builder is to create an `IEdmModel` object by directly call fluent APIs of `ODataModelBuilder`.
 The developer should take all responsibility to add all Edm types, operations, associations, etc into the data model one by one.
-Let's see how to build the customer-order business model by `ODataModelBuilder`.
+Let's see how to build the Ccustomer-Order* business model by `ODataModelBuilder`.

 ### CLR Models

 Non-convention model builder is based on CLR classes to build the Edm Model.
-The customer-order business CLR classes are present in abstract section.
+The *Customer-Order* business CLR classes are present in abstract section.

 ### Enum Type

-The following codes are used to add an Enum type:
+The following codes are used to add an Enum type **`Color`**:
 {% highlight csharp %}
 var color = builder.EnumType<Color>();
 color.Member(Color.Red);